 If you have significant college-level learning from job training, work experience, military experience, or other experiences, LearningCounts.org is the place to earn college credit for what you already know.
 Why take—and pay for—classes in subjects you have already mastered?

 To understand how to evaluate and award credit for the prior learning of your students, start by joining a CAEL webinar, attending a 1 ½ day workshop, or becoming certified online in Prior Learning Assessment (PLA).

 Customized Consulting for Colleges and Universities

-If you want to assess learning on your campus, CAEL’s on-site workshops and consulting services help you understand how offering credit for prior learning will help you meet your retention and graduation goals.
+If you want to assess learning on your campus, CAEL’s on-site workshops and consulting services help you understand how offering credit for what students learned from work and life experiences can meet your retention and graduation goals.